 If the device needs to be brought to the scene, depending upon the number of minutes that pass, the charges might get thrown out by a judge because the person is under detention for too long, without receiving his or her right to counsel and/or the demand or breath sample is not provided ‘forthwith.’

 Obviously, if a person passes a screening test, they can proceed on their way.
-If the person receives a warning, they will receive a 12-hour licence suspension and their vehicle will be towed.
+If the person receives a warning, they will receive a three day licence suspension for a first-time offender and their vehicle will be towed.
 If they fail the roadside screening device, they will be arrested on ‘reasonable and probable grounds’ that they have greater than 80 mg. of alcohol in 100 ml. of blood.

-The officer will then make a demand for a formal breath sample to be taken at the police station.
-This is the "real test" and not to be confused with the roadside screening device test which merely allows the police officer to decide whether to arrest the person on ‘reasonable and probable grounds’ that they are over the legal limit of blood alcohol and to administer the two main or "real" breath tests at the police station.
+The officer will then make a demand for two formal intoxilyzer breath samples to be taken at the police station.
+This is the “real test” and not to be confused with the roadside screening device test which merely allows the police officer to decide whether to arrest the person on ‘reasonable and probable grounds’ that they are over the legal limit of blood alcohol and to administer the two main or “real” breath tests at the police station.